iaurg/Computer-Science-Study/cs50/lecture5.md

 ## Data Structures

-Data structure is a way to retain information into your program "memory"
+Data structure is a way to retain information into your program "memory" and organize that you can access when calculing.

 malloc and array is primarly equal because both allocate chunk of memory